Stoney Creek (Pennsylvania)

 Stoney Creek is a tributary of the Delaware River in southeast Delaware County in Pennsylvania, United States.
 The stream rises in Chester Township, and flows through City of Chester and Trainer, at times creating their border.
 It discharges at the Port of Chester on the northern perimeter of the Trainer Refinery and south of Stoney Creek Yard.
 Historically it has been known a Middle Run and Stoney Run.

 Crossings

 The creek lends its name to the Stoney Creek Secondary, a rail line operated by Conrail Shared Assets Operations as part of the South Jersey/Philadelphia Shared Assets Area, and serves as contract local carrier and switching company for both CSX Transportation and the Norfolk Southern Railway.
 The Philadelphia Subdivision of CSX Transportation also bridges the creek.

-The Wilmington/Newark Line, one of the 13 commuter rail line lines in SEPTA's SEPTA Regional Rail network, traverses the creek.
+The Wilmington/Newark Line, one of the 13 commuter rail lines in SEPTA's SEPTA Regional Rail network, traverses the creek.
 Originally built by the Philadelphia, Wilmington and Baltimore Railroad, it is now part of the Northeast Corridor.

 Delaware Expressway (I-95) and U.S. Route 13 also traverse the creek.